by Jeffrey Imm

 VDARE's

-Peter Brimelow concluded his article by asking
+Peter Brimelow concluded his article by asking: "The real

 question about the Holocaust Memorial Museum shootings: what drove James